jrieke/jrieke/README.md

 ### Hey there 👋

-Hi, I'm Johannes, a machine learning engineer from Berlin.
+I'm Johannes, a machine learning engineer from Berlin.

-I'm interested in deep learning, natural language processing, software engineering, neuroscience, and (most recently) product management.
-I studied computational neuroscience (M.Sc.) and physics (B.Sc.).
+I'm interested in deep learning, natural language processing, neuroscience, software engineering, and product management.
+I build open-source tools on the side, mostly for machine learning.
+My background is in computational neuroscience (M.Sc.) and physics (B.Sc.).

 Contact info + recent projects on my website: https://www.jrieke.com/

-**👔 NEW: I'm looking for jobs in ML engineering or product management.
+**🎈 NEW: I'm looking for jobs in ML engineering or product management.
 [View resume.](https://jrieke.github.io/CV_Johannes_Rieke.pdf)**

 <!--